icons8/lunacy-docs/docs/support.md

 ![Windows graphics settings](public/faq-windowsgraphics.png)

 If you are running an older Windows version, you can try to do the same using your video card control panel.
-The figure below shows below shows settings of an NVidia card.
+The figure below shows settings of an NVidia card.

 ![NVidia settings](public/faq-nvidia.png)